 - Bring accounts current more quickly (less damage to credit score)

 - The company does all the work for you

 - Will charge a fee or take a percentage of the savings

 - Some solutions may require accounts to be closed

 Everyone’s debt situation is as unique as they are.
 A professional can help you evaluate your situation and point you to options that can help.
 Maybe you’re better suited for a Debt Management Program, or Debt Settlement.
 You shouldn’t rely on your neighbor to give you financial advice on your debt – unless that neighbor is a certified debt management professional.

 DIY didn’t quite get you by?
 Get professional debt relief help now so you can find a solution that works!

 Once you have your solutions set up, it’s time to set up your finances to support your journey to become debt-free.

-- If possible, put off buying a new car or home until you’re out of debt.
+- Put off large expenses like buying a new car or home, or going on vacation until you’re out of debt.

 - Only open a new credit card for the purpose of consolidating or refinancing existing debt.